Awareness and Prevention

 Request an Appointment

-To find out if you qualify for the lung cancer screening exam or to schedule an appointment with a lung cancer specialist at UT Southwestern’s facilities in Dallas, request an appointment or call 214-645-8300.
+To find out if you qualify for the lung cancer screening exam or to schedule an appointment with a lung cancer specialist, request an appointment or call 214-645-8300.